rolandguelle/razer-blade-stealth-linux/README.md

 ### Wireless

-Works out of the box , but I updated the firmware:
+Works out of the box, but updated the firmware if you like:e
 * https://wiki.archlinux.org/index.php/Razer#Killer_Wireless_Network_Adapter

 ### Laptop TLP Tools